 3. Toughen Up

+Most of us have been cuddled growing up.
 That’s because the more prosperous a society gets, the less adversity there is.
 And never has a society been more prosperous than the West.

 For example, many people in the West have never been in a physical confrontation.
 They have never gone hungry.
-They never had to work really hard for anything.
+They never had to work hard for anything.

+Eventually, this will cost you.
 There will arise a tough situation that you cannot be protected from by your parents, your teacher, or the government.
-And then you will be helpless.
+That’s when you take refuge in excuses.
+You can simply not fathom that it might be your lack of grit.

 - Face your fears.
 For example, if you are afraid of heights, walk around on the rooftop of your apartment building for half an hour each day.